IbrahimMalgwi/IbrahimMalgwi/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently a Facilitator @Semicolon Africa
+- 🔭 I’m currently a Software Engineer @Semicolon Africa
 - 🔭 Currently looking for internship or entry level job placement.
 - 🔭 Most used line of code `git commit -m "The Feature name "`
 - 🤔 I’m looking for help with Outstanding Video ideas.